gabysbrain/website/source/blog/2012-05-19-reproducable-research.html.md

 I'd also like to add a lot more interactive features to the HTML.
 The killer features would be interactive manipulation of graphics and having those changes reflected in the source document.
 It would also be great if I could inspect R objects directly in the HTML document as well.
 This would require some interaction with a running version of R though.

 But for now, I'm happy that I can easily make a record of what I've done each week and my supervisor is happy that I can show what I've done!

-[preview]: /images/notebook-preview.png "preview image"
-           width=640px class=block